fangquinlan/pre-training-models/README.md

 # T2T-BinFormer Pre-trained Model

-This repository hosts the pre-trained model for T2T-BinFormer, an experimental approach to image processing using Transformer models.
 The project is a beginner's attempt to delve into computer science and image processing.
 As I am still new to this field, there might be some errors in the implementation.

 ## Model Link